bhuvanatn/GenerateWeatherObservations/README.md

 # GenerateWeatherObservations
-This program generates few temperature from few selected places with the corresponding unit of measurement.
+This program generates min and max temperature from selected observatories with corresponding unit of measurement.

 It assumes temperature generated form the random function to be in Celsius.

-Program should be run from command line.
+This program should be run from command line.

 You need to run "npm install" from your folder.